chensunUofT/30-Day-LeetCoding-Challenge/Day6-49-Group-Anagrams.md

 <https://leetcode.com/problems/group-anagrams/>

-We hope to use a dict/Hashmap data stucture where the keys are the "count/combination" of letters for each word and the values are the grouped anagrams.
-Note that none of *set*, *Counter* or *list* is hashable, I come up with the idea of using an vector (actually a tuple in this problem) to represent the letter apperance in each word.
+We hope to use a dict/Hashmap data structure where the keys are the "count/combination" of letters for each word and the values are the grouped anagrams.
+Note that none of *set*, *Counter* or *list* is hashable, I come up with the idea of using an vector (actually a tuple in this problem) to represent the letter appearance in each word.

 ```python
 from collections import Counter